Alexhuszagh/PyCPP/ROADMAP.md

         - Implement all other allocators as a resource
             - DONE

         - Implement top-level types as a typedef of the STL containers using that as the default allocator...
-            - Folder, stl, example, stl/vector.h
-                template <typename T, typename A = ...> using vector = std::vector<T, A>;

-        - Add STL types to CMakeLists
+            -- DONE

+        - Use all default types as aliases of the STL types...

         - Need a custom stringstream that takes a view or some shit, since that STL stringstream constructor is fucking dumb as shit.

-    - Change fixed containers to use the polymorphic allocator with the stack wrapper.

     - The robin map needs to use std::pair<const Key, Value> rather than it's bullshit.